On Post-Selection Inference in A/B Tests: Real Experiments Data Studies

 We drew the following conclusions.
 Most methods helped to reduce RMSE and improved coverage, except RwES with linear regression.
-This is because there is a large range of different sample sizes.
+This is partly due to a large range of different sample sizes, unlike the situation of all similar sample sizes reported in \citep{coey2019improving}.
 Ghidorah did very well and was the best in both accuracy and coverage, while significantly reduced confidence interval width when $p-$values are not small.
-Huber prior closely follows Ghidorah for both metrics.
-Laplace and Normal prior showed a clear gap to Ghidorah and Huber.
-TARwES uses Normal and Laplace EB as its features so its performance is similar to the two.
+Huber prior and LaplaceFitGhidorah closely followed Ghidorah for both metrics.
+Laplace and Gaussian prior showed a clear gap to Ghidorah, Huber, and LaplaceFitGhidorah.
+TARwES uses Gaussian and Laplace EB as its features so its performance is similar to the two.
 TARwES+ added Ghidorah as a new feature.
 It also did very well and was close to Ghidorah.
-For Local H1 methods, the performance depends heavily on the prior odds.
+For local $H_1$ methods, the performance depends heavily on the prior odds.
 1:1 prior odds clearly wasn't good.
-With a bit domain knowledge tuning, 1:7 and 1:6 priors for the two metrics showed much better results, nevertheless still not as good as Ghidorah and TARwES+.
+With a bit domain knowledge tuning, 1:7 and 1:6 priors for the two metrics showed much better results, albeit still not as good as Ghidorah and TARwES+.
+Nevertheless, the fact that local $H_1$ method with a rough expert's guess can already greatly improve accuracy of treatment effect prediction over unadjusted and even achieve similar performance of James-Stein (Gaussian prior) is satisfying.
+It is extremely easy to apply in practice.
+NEST in general performs poorly, partially due to the fact that the training sample size is not large enough to estimate the marginal density accurately with a non-parametric \emph{f-modeling} approach\citep{efron2014two}.

-Using real experiment data, this study showed different performances of Laplace prior and Huber priors comparing to simulation studies, indicating the simulated priors and the true prior distributions are different.
-Nevertheless, Ghidorah performed exceedingly well in all cases, making it a robust and dependable choice.
+Using real experiment data, the performance of Laplace prior and Huber prior differed from the simulation studies, indicating that the simulated priors and the true prior distributions are still different.
+Nevertheless, Ghidorah performed exceedingly well in all cases, making it a very robust and dependable choice.

-In Figure~\ref{fig:engagement} we sampled 50 experiments with $p-$value less than 10\% and compared predicted values (solid) with the split B observations (circle) (point sizes reflecting their sample sizes).
-Solid points were plotted smaller than circle to make it possible to spot almost perfect predictions.
-We saw Ghidorah showed non-linear regression curves for all sample size tiers and the smaller the sample size the more corrections were applied.
-TARwES+ is almost the same as Ghidorah.
-Huber prior produced similar pattern with more corrections at tails.
-Local H1 depends a lot on prior odds.
-With hand tuned prior odds, it also produced non-linear pattern similar to Ghidorah, but its corrections reduced to 0 faster than Ghidorah to the tails.